Wisdom teeth are third molars that are the last to grow in, around 17-21 years.

 Most people have to get their wisdom teeth removed if there isn’t enough room in the mouth or if these molar are growing in incorrectly.
 These pesky molars can cause pain due to impaction or other problems such as decay or gum disease.
 This is because wisdom teeth are so far back in the mouth that many people struggle to clean them properly.

-Wisdom teeth removal is a surgical procedure that requires about 3-4 days of post-operative recovery.
+Removing wisdom teeth is a surgical procedure that requires about 3-4 days of post-operative recovery.
 And if the case is more complex, it may take up to 2 weeks for a full recovery.

 You may experience mild pain, discomfort, and swelling for a few days after wisdom teeth removal.
 Depending on how involved the surgery was, you should be feeling better in about 3-7 days, unless you experience any complications, such as dry socket,